legacysurvey/legacysurvey/pages/dr4/description.rst

 Depths
 ======

-As of DR2, the median 5\ |sigma| point source depths for areas with 3 observations was g=24.65, r=23.61, z=22.84.
-DR3 should reach similar depths.
+As of DR2, the median 5\ |sigma| point source (AB) depths for areas with 3 observations in DECaLS was :math:`g=24.65`, :math:`r=23.61`, :math:`z=22.84`.
+DR4 should reach similar depths.
 This is based upon the formal errors in the Tractor catalogs for point sources; those errors need further confirmation.
 This can be compared to the predicted proposed depths for 2 observations at 1.5\ |Prime| seeing of g=24.7, r=23.9, z=23.0.

+For MzLS, the median 5\ |sigma| point source (AB) depth for areas with 3 observations is
+:math:`z=23.04`.
+90% of the individual CCDs are deeper than :math:`z=22.81`.

 Code Versions
 =============

+??ADM new code versions

 * `LegacyPipe <https://github.com/legacysurvey/legacypipe>`_: mixture of versions, ranging from dr3c-21-g3c8a239 to dr3e-255-g1d799e6 (these are git version stings).
 The version used is documented in the Tractor header card LEGPIPEV.
 * NOAO Community Pipeline: mixture of versions; recorded as PLVER.
 * SourceExtractor 2.19.5, PSFEx 3.17.1
 * `Astrometry.net <https://github.com/dstndstn/astrometry.net>`_: 0.67
-* `Tractor <https://github.com/dstndstn/tractor>`_: a mixture of versions, all dr3
+* `Tractor <https://github.com/dstndstn/tractor>`_: a mixture of versions, all dr4

 Glossary
 ========